wxzh/EVF/README.md

 Three Eclipse projects, `VisitProcessor` and `tapl`, will be imported, which are:

-- `VisitProcessor` contains the implementation of **EVF**, an expressive and extensible Java visitor framework.
+- `VisitProcessor` contains the implementation of an annotation processor;
-- `tapl` contains the case study on “Types and Programming Languages”.
+- `tapl` contains the case study on “Types and Programming Languages”;
-- `benchmark` contains the micro-benchmark
+- `benchmark` contains the micro-benchmark.

-If everything is OK, a folder called `generated` will be generated under the folder `tapl`.
+If you see a folder `generated` under the folder `tapl` that contains the generated code,  you have successfully imported the projects.

-If not, please follow the steps below to manually configure annotation processing in eclipse:
+If not, please follow the steps below to manually configure annotation processing in Eclipse:

 1. Open Properties -> Java Compiler -> Annotation Processing
   - tick "Enable project specific settings"